simplificare-org/mcp-server-oci/README.md

 ## Usage

 The server exposes endpoints to create and delete OCI resources.
-You can interact with the server using HTTP requests.
-Refer to the API documentation (if available) for details on the endpoints and request/response formats.
+Refer to the MCP documentation (if available) for details on the endpoints and request/response formats.

 To integrate this server with your system, add the following configuration to your `claude_config.json` file (or a similar configuration file for other LLM host applications):